kaustubh202/kaustubh202.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---
 Hi.
 I am Kaustubh Sharma, a junior pursuing B.Tech in Electrical Engineering at the Indian Institute of Technology Roorkee (IITR).
-My academic and research interests lie at the intersection of machine learning, generative AI, and mechanistic interpretability along with their scientific applications.
+My academic and research interests lie at the intersection of machine learning, generative AI, mechanistic interpretability and its scientific applications.

-Some of my recent work includes developing [sparse diffusion models](https://github.com/ojasvanema/Sparse-Diffusion-Learning-Latent-Distribution-in-High-Energy-Physics) for high-energy physics data from CERN , designing methods to prune[domain-specific circuits from large language models](https://inside-llms.gitbook.io/surgical-domain-discovery), and exploring [prior-fitted networks](https://github.com/heyysimarr/PFNs/tree/main) for few-shot uncertainty estimation.
+Some of my recent work spans developing [sparse diffusion models](https://github.com/ojasvanema/Sparse-Diffusion-Learning-Latent-Distribution-in-High-Energy-Physics) for high-energy physics data from CERN , designing methods to prune [domain-specific circuits from large language models](https://inside-llms.gitbook.io/surgical-domain-discovery), and exploring [prior-fitted networks](https://github.com/heyysimarr/PFNs/tree/main) for few-shot uncertainty estimation.
 My research has been presented at conferences like ICLR and ICCV (upcoming), which still feels surreal.

-Currently, I'm part of the Data Science Group at IITR and spend most of my time exploring generative models, probabilistic methods, and interpretability in AI.
+I'm also a part of the [Data Science Group](https://dsgiitr.in/) at IITR.
 Outside the world of code and equations, I find peace in music.
 I sing, play the piano, and often turn to music when I need to slow down and think clearly.
 I also represent my institute in athletics and swimming  - which adds a whole different rhythm to life.

 If you're curious about my work, feel free to explore my projects or CV.
-And if you’d like to collaborate, chat, or just share a song recommendation - please say hi.
+And if you’d like to collaborate, chat, or just share a song recommendation - just say hi.